FIWARE-Ops/docs.TourGuide/doc/development-context-aware-applications/v2/how-to-update-and-query-context-information.md

 Entities that would be relevant to the NiceEating application are of type Restaurant, Client and Review.
 In this guide, the restaurant Elizalde is used as an example.
-In order to get its id for perform the different requests, we can use (with extra headers `Fiware-Service: tourguide`):
+In order to get its id and department for performing the different requests, we can use (with extra headers `Fiware-Service: tourguide`):

-    GET <cb_host>:<cb_port>/v2/entities?type=Restaurant&q=name==Elizalde&attrs=name&options=keyValues
+    GET <cb_host>:<cb_port>/v2/entities?type=Restaurant&q=name==Elizalde&attrs=name,department&options=keyValues

     [
       {
         "id": "0115206c51f60b48b77e4c937835795c33bb953f",
         "type": "Restaurant",
         "name": "Elizalde"
+        "department": "Franchise1"
       }
     ]